 Linux is also stable, secure and suffers very little from the spyware, malware and viruses that afflict proprietary operating systems.

-Linux operating systems generally require a lower specification machine, meaning they can run quite happily on old hardware, extending the life of your kit.
+Linux operating systems generally require a lower specification machine, meaning they can run quite happily on old hardware, extending the life of equipment.

 Most hardware requires no special drivers to work with Linux.
 However, if an experienced Linux user can’t get a device working fairly quickly (say 15 – 30 mins.), it’s generally a sign it won’t work with Linux at all.